blurrycontour/zuul-gerrit/doc/source/tutorials/quick-start.rst

 .. image:: /images/check2-1002.png
    :align: center

-Follow the link and you will be able to browse the console log for the job.
+Follow the link and you will be directed to the build result page.
+If you click on the `Logs` tab, you'll be able to browse the console log for the job.
 In the middle of the log, you should see the "Hello, world!"  output from the job's playbook.

+Also try the `Console` tab for a more structured view of the log.
+Click on the `OK` button in the middle of the page to see the output of just the task we're interested in.

 Further Steps
 -------------